Death and Dying

 We have the opportunity to live life fully in the face of our own death and those we love with an attitude of acceptance and grace.
 Knowledge of the afterlife can be very helpful in this process.

 The process of dying was once part of the process of living.
-Well into the first part of the 20th Century, several generations of families often resided under the same roof, and the process of dying was part of everyone’s life.
+Well into the first part of the 20th century, several generations of families often resided under the same roof, and the process of dying was part of everyone’s life.
 Later, illness and death moved out of the home and into the hospital or nursing home.
 Fortunately, when circumstances allow, caring for the terminally ill today can still be done at home, with the support of hospice care.

 Deathbed Visions